 Linux: Using the Terminal

-The table below provides a searchable list of commands that are mentioned in the Intro to Linux tutorial.
+The table below provides a searchable list of commands that are mentioned in the Intro to Unix tutorial.
 For a printable list of commands, download the ACCRE Cheat Sheet.

 |man||Displays the manual page for another command.
 For instance, "man ls" gives a manual on the ls command.
 You can even type "man man", which opens the manual for man itself.|